mgechev/blog.mgechev.com/_posts/2017-01-17-angular-in-production.md

 <img src="/images/ng-prod/bundles.png" alt="Bundles relation" style="display: block; margin: auto;">

-In the prefect scenario, we wanted to download the specific set of bundles required by the selected page once the user loads the application and after that prefetch the other bundles.
+In the prefetch scenario, we wanted to download the specific set of bundles required by the selected page once the user loads the application and after that prefetch the other bundles.
 We used similar strategy in the previous version of the application for [prefetching templates](http://blog.mgechev.com/2013/10/01/angularjs-partials-lazy-prefetching-strategy-weighted-directed-graph/).

 Luckly, **Angular provides a solution for prefetching of lazy-loaded modules out of the box**.
 All we had to do was: